peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - SCNN: An Accelerator for Compressed-sparse Convolutional Neural Networks(2017)
   - ELSA: Hardware-Software Co-design for Efficient, Lightweight Self-Attention Mechanism in Neural Networks(2021)
 * IEDM
+  - NeuroSim+: An integrated device-to-algorithm framework for benchmarking synaptic devices and array architectures(2017)
-  - DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies(2018)
+  - DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies(2019)
 * HPCA
   - A3: Accelerating Attention Mechanisms in Neural Networks with Approximation(2020)
 * TCAS-I